MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-exchange-online-tenants-with-remote-windows-powershell-for-delegated.md

     $Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://ps.outlook.com/powershell-liveid?DelegatedOrg=<customer tenant domain name> -Credential $UserCredential -Authentication Basic -AllowRedirection
     ```

     The key step in this command is specifying which customer to access for the reporting information.
 You do this in the  _ConnectionURI_ parameter, where you provide the FQDN of the initial domain name as the value for `?DelegatedOrg=`.
 This value indicates the correct Exchange Online PowerShell endpoint to connect to.
-Remote PowerShell must connect to Office 365 reporting in the context of a specific customer each time a report is run.
+Remote PowerShell must connect to Microsoft 365 reporting in the context of a specific customer each time a report is run.
 After you connect to Exchange Online PowerShell, all subsequent commands are run in the context of the customer, which gives you access to all of the available reports for the customer.

 3. Run the following command.